Expected signature of Brownian motion up to the first exit time from a bounded domain: Expected signature of planar Brownian motion up to the first exit time from a bounded domain

-\begin{remark} Notice that the right hand side of Eqn. \ref{Pde_n_term} is determined totally by the truncated expected signature up to degree $n-1$.
-It indicates that we can solve $\Phi _{\Gamma }(x)$ recursively just as the Brownian motion case.
-The classical potential theory in Theorem \ref {discrete_PDE_thereom}(Page 25\cite{IntersectionsOfRandomWalk})to guarantees that we can recursively solve a system of the finite difference problems to obtain the whole expected signature of a simple random walk upon the first exit time. \end{remark}
+\begin{remark} Notice that the right-hand side of (\ref{Pde_n_term}) is determined totally by the truncated expected signature up to degree $n-1$.
+This indicates that we can solve $\Phi_{\Gamma}(x)$ recursively just as in the Brownian motion case.
+Classical potential theory guarantees that we can recursively solve a system of finite difference problems to obtain the whole expected signature of a simple random walk up to the first exit time. \end{remark}

-\begin{theorem} Let $\Gamma \subseteq Z^{d}$ be a finite set, $ F:\partial \Gamma \rightarrow R,g:\Gamma \rightarrow R$.
-Then the unique function $f:\bar{A}\rightarrow R$ satisfying
+\begin{theorem} Let $\Gamma\subseteq\mathbb{Z}^{d}$ be a finite set, $ F\dvtx \Gamma^{c} \rightarrow\mathbb{R},g\dvtx \Gamma\rightarrow\mathbb{R}$.
+Then the unique function $f\dvtx \mathbb{Z}^{d}\rightarrow\mathbb{R}$ satisfying

 is

 \end{theorem}